It’s Time to Switch Allegiances

 It is possible to be good citizens of both realms, if we can properly navigate competing priorities and loyalties.

 Satan is trying to establish his one-world government before King Jesus sets up his.
 Until the coming of the Lord, we will have nation states to which we owe allegiance.
-Since these nation states, particularly America, gets in the way of h is plan.
+Patriotism toward these nation states, particularly America, gets in the way of the devil’s plan.
 Satan is working to topple all such allegiances to bring us under his one-world despotic rule.
-The Christian, who understands that Christ will usher in a benevolent world order and unity, may be duped by Satan’s counterfeit.
-The devil always makes his plan seem good, when actually his intent is always to enslave and kill us.
-We cannot surrender to him.
+Christians, who understands that Christ will usher in a benevolent world order and unity, should beware being duped by Satan’s counterfeit.
+The devil is clever at making his plan seem good, when actually his intent is always to enslave and kill us.
+We cannot surrender to him, even for a moment.
 We must stand against all forms of tyranny until the coming of the Lord.
 Only Jesus will be able to properly govern the world.
 All others are imposters with evil designs.

 For a child is born to us, a son is given to us.
 The government will rest on his shoulders.
 And he will be called: Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace.
 Isaiah 9:6 (NLT)